LableOrg/java-bitsandbytes/README.md

 A modest collection of utility classes that make some bit and byte-wise operations in Java a little bit more readable.

+**This Java 7 branch is no longer supported.**

+If you really need this library on Java 7 instead of Java 8 or newer, feel free to use this branch, but keep in mind that bugs fixed on `master` may still be present here.
+Patches welcome of course.

 ## Purpose

 This tiny library can be used in projects where bit and byte manipulation is